Mesothelioma: Second Hand Asbestos Exposure

 Secondary asbestos exposure came to light when spouses and children of workers that handled asbestos on job sites started developing Mesothelioma cancer many years after their initial exposure.
 When work clothes were shaken out and laundered, millions of tiny asbestos fibers would become airborne and be ingested or breathed.

 Court documents showed that spouses and children that inhaled or ingested microscopic asbestos fibers from washing clothes and coming into contact with family members.
 Asbestos dust and fibers were brought into the home on work clothes and shoes.

 One in almost 4 Diagnosed Cases of Mesothelioma are Now Women

 Another form of secondary asbestos exposure is called “bystander” asbestos exposure.
-This is when a worker who did not work directly with asbestos but were in close proximity to other workers that did, started developing Mesothelioma years after their initial exposure.
+This exposure occurs when a worker who did not work directly with asbestos but were close to other workers that did, started developing Mesothelioma years after their initial exposure.

-Many victims of secondhand asbestos exposure are the spouses, children and family members of workers that handled asbestos-containing products on a daily basis.
+Many victims of secondhand asbestos exposure are the spouses, children, and family members of workers that handled asbestos-containing products daily.
 Mesothelioma has a long latency period that can be 10-50 years before symptoms can be diagnosed.
-Women diagnosed with Mesothelioma now represent about 1 in 4 mesothelioma cases.
+Women with a Mesothelioma diagnosis represent about 1 in 4 mesothelioma cases.

 How Second-Hand Asbestos Exposure Occurs

 When asbestos is disturbed, broken apart, cut, decayed, or damaged, it releases tiny asbestos microscopic fibrous particles that can cling to hair and clothing.
 These asbestos fibers are easily transferred to others where they can accumulate in the lining of lungs that cause mesothelioma lung cancer.